 - Option: Optional accessories, upgrades, or the like that come with a product, yet have a separate price and display name, and no thumbnail image.
 They are not separately orderable or searchable.
 An example is warranties for different time periods.

-A variation master (1) is related to multiple variation products.
-Shoppers can’t order the variation master product.
+A main product (1) is related to multiple variation products.
+Shoppers can’t order the main product.
 A product bundle (2) contains multiple products that shoppers can only order as a bundle.
 A product set (3) contains multiple products that shoppers can order as a set or separately.

 B2C Commerce provides built-in inventory capability that you can use with your storefront via inventory lists.
 They list product IDs that map to inventory details such as allocation amounts, preorder and backorder handling, and in-stock dates.